DataBiosphere/terra-java-project-template/README.md

 - java

 To verify your setup, please execute the following command.
-If any of the setup requirements fail, you have the option of installing

 ```shell
 ./bin/setup
 ```

+After running the `setup`-script, all other scripts in the `./bin` directory should be runnable.

 ## Running the service